Ads are the only part of your PPC (pay-per-click) efforts that a potential customer ever sees.

 The trick is being able to then combine the data from the tests together.

-With multi ad group testing, you’re going to have to aggregate data across multiple ad groups.
+With multi ad testing, you’re going to have to aggregate data across multiple ad containers.

-If you’re testing the exact same line of text in several ad groups, then the key is the actual line of text that you’ve created.
+If you’re testing the exact same line of text in several ad containers, then the key is the actual line of text that you’ve created.

-Once you’ve setup your ad tests, single ad group or multi ad group; the next step is understanding how to pick winning and losing ads.
+Once you’ve set up your ad tests—single ad or multi ad—the next step is understanding how to pick winning and losing ads.

 Once you run an ad test, you’ll start to accumulate data.
 There are five steps to working with your data:

-We’ll walk through each step to ensure you’re working correctly with the data you’re gathering.
+Let’s walk through each step to ensure you’re working with your data correctly.

 The default setting is “Optimize: Prefer best performing ads.”
 This tells Google to automatically show the ads with the best performance most often.